Generic name: alvimopan [ AL-vi-MOE-pan ]

 What other drugs will affect Entereg?

-It is especially important to tell your doctor if you have taken a narcotic medication within the past 7 days.
-Narcotic medications are used for moderate to severe pain.
+It is especially important to tell your doctor if you have taken a narcotic medicine within the past 7 days.
+Narcotic medications are usually given to treat moderate to severe pain.
 Some prescription cough medications also contain narcotics.
-You may be more likely to have unpleasant effects on your stomach if you have recently taken a narcotic medication.